 February 16, 2018

-The failure of the coup d'état, which took place in Turkey on July 15, 2016, represented a milestone in the history of UAE-Turkish relations.
-Some media outlets close to Erdogan accused the UAE of backing the coup, especially after some UAE-based media such as Sky News and Al Arabiya openly declared their support to the coup.
+The failure of the coup d'état that took place in Turkey on July 15, 2016 represented a milestone in the history of UAE-Turkish relations.
+Some media outlets close to Erdogan accused the UAE of backing the coup, especially after some UAE-based media such as Sky News and Al Arabiya openly declared their support for the coup.
 According to Turkish and Qatari media reports, Turkish Foreign Minister Mevlut Cavusoglu was referring to the UAE when he said: “We know that a country gave three billion dollars of financial support to the coup attempt in Turkey.”
 On another occasion, the Turkish minister called on the Emirates to abandon its current position, saying: “We have recorded what they have done.”
-However, the initial sympathy of UAE, or Saudi and Egyptian media with the attempted coup does not mean that these countries were involved in backing that coup.
+However, the initial sympathy of UAE media with the attempted coup, or Saudi and Egyptian media for that matter, does not mean that these countries were involved in backing that coup.
 Moreover, the UAE soon officially welcomed "the return of Turkey to its legitimate and constitutional track."

-A related problem concerns the relationship between Justice and Development Party (AKP), headed by Erdogan, and the Muslim Brotherhood.
-That relationship with the AKP’s precursor parties dates back to former Prime Minister Necmettin Erbakan.
-Erdogan’s political “godfather,” ever since the 1970s.
+A related problem concerns the relationship between the Justice and Development Party (AKP), headed by Erdogan, and the Muslim Brotherhood.
+Its relationship with the AKP’s precursor parties dates back to former Prime Minister Necmettin Erbakan, Erdogan’s political “godfather,” since the 1970s.
 Erbakan was also considered the father of political Islam in Turkey.
 The UAE government, in sharp contrast, has long been at odds with the Muslim Brotherhood.

-The gap widened and tensions increased between Turkey and the UAE after the overthrow of former Egyptian President Mohamed Morsi, of the Muslim Brotherhood, who was ousted by the army in July 2013.
+The gap widened and tensions increased between Turkey and the UAE after the overthrow of former Egyptian President Mohamed Morsi of the Muslim Brotherhood, who was ousted by the Egyptian army in July 2013.
 Ankara officials saw the UAE as one of the main supporters of the coup.
-In response to the coup in Egypt, Erdogan refused to engage in any contacts with Cairo at the presidential level.
-He required the release of Morsi and his associates, as a condition to reconcile with Egypt.
-At the other extreme on this spectrum, in 2014, the Emirati cabinet issued a list of terrorist organizations including the Muslim Brotherhood — most prominently the Emirati Muslim Brotherhood, the Al Islah group.
+In response to the coup in Egypt, Erdogan refused to engage in any contact with Cairo at the presidential level and required the release of Morsi and his associates as a condition to reconciliation with Egypt.
+At the other extreme of the spectrum, the Emirati cabinet issued a list of terrorist organizations including the Muslim Brotherhood in 2014 — most prominently the Emirati Muslim Brotherhood, the Al Islah group.

-More recently, coinciding with the ongoing diplomatic and economic blockade against Qatar by Saudi Arabia, the Emirates, Bahrain and Egypt, Turkey dispatched its first military squad to a base near Doha in June 2017.
+More recently–coinciding with the ongoing diplomatic and economic blockade against Qatar by Saudi Arabia, the Emirates, Bahrain and Egypt–Turkey dispatched its first military squad to a base near Doha in June 2017.
 In mid-November of that year, during the Turkish president’s visit to this base, he confirmed his continuing support for Qatar “in a variety of fields, especially industrial and military.”
 The deployment of these forces supports Erdogan’s regional ambitions.
 It is highly unlikely that Erdogan will give up his first foothold in the Gulf easily.
-This has raised concerns among the Emirates and Saudi Arabia, which fear that Ankara will use its growing influence in the region as a tool to pressure and provoke the two Gulf allies.
+This has raised concerns among the Emirates and Saudi Arabia due to the fear that Ankara will use its growing influence in the region as a tool to pressure and provoke the two Gulf allies.